zk1581164404/image-stitching-zk/README.md

 - Every stitched images, with filename `0.jpg`, `1.jpg`, `2.jpg`, ...
 - A aligned image `aligned.jpg`
 - A cropped image `cropped.jpg`

-## Parameters

-The program have some constant parameters that can easily changed in `constant.py`.

-## Environment

-I test my code in Window10/Linux/MacOS.
-It should work fine in these system.